dddrrreee/cs140e-20win/labs/3-cross-check/README.md

 #### Sign-off

-   1. Show you can run our `test_all` function and get the same trace / checksum as everyone else.
+   1. Show you can run our `test_all` program and get the same trace / checksum as everyone else.
 (This code checks: `gpio_set_output`, `gpio_set_input`, `gpio_set_on`, `gpio_set_off`).

-   2. Show you can run our `bootloader_test` and get the same trace / checksum as everyone else.
+   2. Show you can trace the gpio functions when invoked on pin `20`, both with and without capturing the output in a log.

 ----------------------------------------------------------------------
 #### 0. make sure your `gpio.c` can compile on Unix.